-The Company supplies wholesale and retail petroleum products and Liquefied Petroleum Gas (LPG) to customers including dealer operations and to its own service station operations located at Beechwood Avenue in Kingston and Kitson Town in St Catherine.
-The Company also owns and operates liquefied petroleum gas ("LPG") plants located in Bernard Lodge and Naggo Head, St Catherine.
+The Company supplies wholesale and retail petroleum products and Liquefied Petroleum Gas (LPG) to customers, including dealer operations.
+The Company also operates LPG plants located in Bernard Lodge and Naggo Head, St. Catherine.
+It owns and operates the service station at Beechwood Avenue in Kingston and leases and operates the stations at Kitson Town in St. Catherine and Hayes in Clarendon.